 The Hull Yacht Club's Rhodes 19 fleet together with the Hingham Yacht Club's Rhodes 19 fleet combine to represent Fleet 46 with a total fleet of approximately 30 racing boats.

 Rhodes 19 racing on Hull and Hingham Bay is an extremely popular event.
 Racing is held on Thursday nights with a scattering of weekend regattas and always followed by a pot-luck dinner on the porch to recount strategy, congratulate winners and do a bit of trash talking.
-For a sense of the evening, we invite you to read a recent recap of the evening's racing prepared by Joe Berkeley, Fleet Captain.
+For a sense of the evening, we invite you to read a recent recap of the evening's racing prepared by Joe Berkeley, 2021 and 2022 Fleet Captain below.

 14 boats on the line, a great feast upon the picnic table